Factbox: U.S. Middle East peace plan prompts some praise, much Arab anger

 “Jordan supports every genuine effort aimed at achieving just and comprehensive peace that people will accept.”

-Safadi said the only path to a comprehensive and lasting peace was the establishment of an independent Palestinian state based on 1967 lines and with East Jerusalem as its capital.
+Safadi said the only path to a comprehensive and lasting peace was the establishment of an independent Palestinian state based on pre-1967 lines and with East Jerusalem as its capital.

+“The so-called ‘Vision for Peace’ is simply the dream project of a bankruptcy-ridden real estate developer.
+But it is a nightmare for the region and the world.
+And, hopefully, a wake-up call for all the Muslims who have been barking up the wrong tree.”

 LEBANON’S IRAN-BACKED HEZBOLLAH GROUP